Skip to main content

 • PostgreSQL: Rootprint application state, stored in the rootprint-db Docker volume.

-• Quickwit: the search and indexing backend, reachable only from the Compose network by default.
+• Quickwit: Rootprint’s embedded search engine, reachable only from the Compose network by default.

 Run docker compose ps to confirm all containers are healthy, then open http://localhost:8282.